abhishekmishra/congfx/README.md

 # ConGfx
-ConGfx: experiment with terminal programs in c
+ConGfx is an experimental library for having fun with terminal programs written in C. It is heavily inspired by Love2D and Raylib.